BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Introduction

-For example, in contrast to the grammatical rules of text, biological sequences are governed by a set of complex, hierarchical rules dictated by physicochemical laws~\citep{dill2012protein}.
-To be more specific, they contain non-local dependencies (e.g., structural motifs)~\citep{Wang_2017}, have varying lengths, and their information is encoded in a discrete alphabet with a specific biological ``grammar''~\citep{Greener2022guide}.
-Simply re-purposing existing architectures risks suboptimal performance and a failure to capture the complex biological principles encoded within these sequences.
-This leads to a key research question: \textit{What constitutes an optimal neural architecture for a biological foundation model?}

-Answering this question is non-trivial as there exist several technical challenges.
-Most importantly, architectural innovation in this domain is hampered by a lack of a comprehensive set of guiding principles for each data modality.
-While researchers may possess some partial knowledge, such as the physical laws governing protein design~\citep{marcos2017principles}, our fundamental scientific understanding of complex biological systems remains limited and is still a subject of ongoing research.
+Answering this question is non-trivial due to three distinct technical challenges. \textbf{First,} architectural innovation in this domain is hampered by a lack of established guiding principles.
 This presents a stark contrast to a field like NLP, where language is a human-generated system with rules and structures we inherently understand.
-Biological information, on the other hand, is designed by nature; its underlying principles are yet to be fully discovered and understood by humans, a journey that is still a long way from its destination.
-Consequently, unlike the NLP field, there is no universally acknowledged architecture that consistently excels across the board.
-This forces a reliance on manual, intuition-driven design, a process that is inefficient and has yet to yield a dominant architectural blueprint for biological foundation models~\citep{Sapoval2022,Eisenstein2024foundation,Vishniakov2024.12.18.628606}.
-In addition, and adding to the complexity, is the deep entanglement of architecture, data preprocessing, and training strategy.
-The efficacy of a given architecture can be dramatically altered by choices in tokenization and optimization schemes, meaning that architectural choices cannot be meaningfully designed, developed, and evaluated standalone.
+Biological information, on the other hand, is designed by nature.
+Its underlying principles, such as the physicochemical laws governing protein design~\cite{marcos2017principles, dill2012protein}, are yet to be fully discovered and remain largely unknown.
+Consequently, unlike the NLP field, there is no universally acknowledged architecture that consistently excels across the board, forcing a reliance on manual, intuition-driven design that is inefficient~\cite{Sapoval2022,Eisenstein2024foundation,Vishniakov2024.12.18.628606}. \textbf{Second}, while automated search methods like Neural Architecture Search (NAS), standard methods typically focuses on \textit{micro-level} optimizations within homogeneous spaces, such as tuning layer counts or filter sizes in purely convolutional networks.
+Even domain-specific hybrid efforts, such as GenomeNet-Architect~\cite{gunduz2024optimized}, primarily rely on parameterizing fixed design templates distilled from existing models such as DeepVirFinder~\cite{ren2020identifying}, rather than exploring the open-ended combination of computational paradigms.
+Without a strategy to construct representative search spaces, such methods are confined to optimizing known backbones, failing to uncover novel topologies within the heterogeneous landscape. \textbf{Finally,} adding to the complexity is the deep entanglement of architecture, data preprocessing, and training strategy.
+The efficacy of a given architecture is highly sensitive to choices in tokenization and optimization schemes, implying that architectural choices cannot be effectively designed, developed, and evaluated in isolation.